dlbewley/guifreelife-src/content/blog/Securing-Cloud-init-User-Data-with-External-Secrets-and-OpenShift-Virtualization.md

   - openshift
   - kubernetes
   - virtualization
-description: Cluster User Defined Networks and VLAN Access with OpenShift Virtualization
+description: Learn how to securely manage cloud-init user data in OpenShift Virtualization using External Secrets Operator and 1Password, keeping sensitive information out of git repositories.
 ---

-Storing Kubernetes resources in git for automated deployment promotes consistency, resilency, and accountability, while commiting secret configuration data to a repository where it may be retrieved by bad actors promotes nightmares!
-Use the External Secrets Operator to store cloud-init and other secret securely and sleep soundly!
+Storing Kubernetes resources in git for automated deployment promotes consistency, resilency, and accountability, but commiting secrets to git is risky and should be avoided.
+Use the External Secrets Operator to securely store cloud-init and other data, and sleep soundly!

 <!--more-->

 # Securing Cloud-init User Data

-As described in [this post][1] the cloud-init `userData` script for a virtual machine may contain privileged information like activation keys for your RHEL subscription.
+As described in [this post][1] the cloud-init `userData` script for a [OpenShift Virtualization][15] virtual machine may contain privileged information like activation keys for your RHEL subscription.

 ```yaml
 rh_subscription: